DXDT Racing

 DXDT Racing is a professional sports car team based in Statesville, North Carolina, founded by competitive off-shore sailor and businessman David Askew in 2014.
-With an early history in IMSA's Continental Tire SportsCar Challenge and Lamborghini Super Trofeo North America, the team now primarily races in SRO America's GT World Challenge America, continuing a long term run as a Mercedes AMG Customer Racing team.
+With an early history in IMSA's Continental Tire SportsCar Challenge and Lamborghini Super Trofeo North America, the team now primarily races in SRO America's GT World Challenge America and the IMSA WeatherTech SportsCar Championship.

 NASA (2015-2016)

 Originally based in Salt Lake City, Utah, DXDT Racing spent its early years at Miller Motorsport Park, now Utah Motorsport Campus, participating in the local National Auto Sport Association's club racing events.
 In the team's 2015, DXDT Racing competed in the GTSU and Spec Z class, earning a total of four wins and six podiums in eight races.
 The team returned for a second year in 2016, earning three wins and seven podiums in the GTSU, Spec Z, and TTB classes.

 Lamborghini Super Trofeo (2016-2017)

 The 2017 season saw growth for the sports car racing team, with DXDT Racing jumping into professional race competition in the Lamborghini Blancpain Super Trofeo North America Series.
 In support of the IMSA WeatherTech SportsCar Championship, the series traveled to many of the big-name tracks in North America including WeatherTech Raceway Laguna Seca, Road America, and VIRginia International Raceway.
 Competing in the Pro/Am class, team owner David Askew was joined by James Burke, a NASA racer also from Utah.
 The pair also competed in a one-off doubleheader at Utah Motorsports Campus in the Pirelli World Challenge's SprintX Championship.
 Ross Chouest also joined in the Lamborghini Super Trofeo effort for the whole season in the LB Cup class, while future IMSA Champion Madison Snow participated in two races at WeatherTech Raceway Laguna Seca.
 The team finished fifth in the final season standings with 13 pole positions, 13 podiums, and nine wins.

 The following season, DXDT Racing returned for a second year in the series with a multi-car effort.
 Austin Versteeg and Paul Terry led the team charge in their respective championships, finishing third in Pro/Am and LB Cup.
 Ross Chouest also returned for a sophomore season, finishing fourth in the season standings.
 Over the entirety of the season, the team ran six cars and finished fourth in the team standings with 16 podium finishes and eight wins.